FluffyMaguro/SC2_Coop_Overlay/README.md

 # Config file
 * You don't need to change anything in the config file for normal usage.
 * Hotkeys for manually showing the overlay can be changed here.
-The overlay will automatically show after the game.
+Althought overlay will automatically show after the game.

   **KEY_SHOW = Ctrl+/**